trunk-io/docs/check/configuration/supported/actionlint.md

 ## Auto Enabling

-Actionlint will be auto-enabled if any of the following filetypes are present: *github-workflow*
+Actionlint will be auto-enabled if any *Github-workflow* files are present.

 ## Settings